Dev-Chinwe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14. Task 13: To create a script that prints only words that appear exactly once
 15. Task 14: To create a script containing words that have pattern
 16. Task 15: To create a script that display the pattern bin
+17. Task 16:To create a file that will display the pattern root